agama-project/agama/doc/dbus_api.md

 PartitionInfo readable s
 ~~~

+Bear in mind these properties are a quite direct translation of the attributes read and exposed by
+YaST.
+Some changes may be introduced in the future to make them easier to consume (eg. the current
+string `AccessType` could be replaced by a boolean `ReadOnly`).

 * `Id`: The device channel id (eg. "0.0.0150")
 * `Enabled`: Whether the device is enabled.
 * `DeviceName`: Device name of the DASD in the linux system (eg. "/dev/dasda").
 Empty string if the